Jump to the content of the page

 Difference between 2D and 3D digital image correlation

 Many applications do not require 3D DIC.
-Two-dimensional DIC analysis is sufficient if the measurement surface is flat and there is no twisting, no tilting of the surface, and no significant lateral specimen movement occurs during the test.
+Two-dimensional digital image correlation is sufficient if the measurement surface is flat and there is no twisting, no tilting of the surface, and no significant lateral specimen movement occurs during the test.

 A 3D DIC system is used for three-dimensional measurements, for example of components and round specimens, and requires special hardware and software.
-A system for 3D digital image correlation can be connected to the materials testing machine via a module.
+Systems for 3D digital image correlation are connected to the ZwickRoell testing machine via a module.

 Specimen preparation for 2D DIC